Make Sure Your Air Conditioning Unit Keeps You Cool Throughout the Warm Summer Months

-When your AC guy puts his gauges on the system, he’s measuring the pressure of the refrigerant to see if you have the right amount.
-Determining how much refrigerant is in the system.
+When your AC technician puts gauges on the system, he or she is measuring the pressure of the refrigerant to see that the system has the proper amount, or if a leak has allowed refrigerant volume to drop.

-The part of the A/C unit that transfers heat carried by the refrigerant to the outside air.
+The part of the A/C unit that transfers heat carried by the refrigerant.